skills/publish-docker-images/.github/steps/2-step.md

 | `docker/setup-qemu-action`   | Enables building for different architectures (e.g., ARM64)                                                        |
 | `docker/setup-buildx-action` | Enables multi-platform builds, cache export, and full [BuildKit](https://docs.docker.com/build/buildkit/) support |

+> [!TIP]
+> These actions, like many others, are available in the [GitHub Marketplace](https://github.com/marketplace?query=docker&type=actions).
+>
+> When you want to automate something with GitHub Actions, the [GitHub Marketplace](https://github.com/marketplace?type=actions) is a great place to start!
+Search it to see if someone has already built an action that solves your problem or part of it.

 ### ⌨️ (optional) Activity: Pull and run your docker image

 The commit from your previous step should have triggered the first run of your workflow and published a Docker image to the GitHub Container Registry.